-Fighting positions, trench systems, tank traps, and hull down positions are an important part of training and are pre-authorized at ETA-2, ETA-7D, and GP-23; any other location requires coordination with Base EMD NEPA Section /Range Control using a Field Exercise Request for Environmental Impact Review (FEREIR).
-The unit must submit the completed FEREIR form electronically to Lejeune REIR@usmc.mil.
-Details of the review process are discussed in the Section ENVIRONMENTAL IMPACT REVIEW at the beginning of this Handbook.
+Fighting positions, trench systems, tank traps, and hull down positions are an important part of training and are pre-authorized at ETA-2, ETA-7D, and GP-23; any other location requires coordination with EMD /Range Control using TEREIR.

 - Everything you dig must be refilled and leveled out within 48 hours of the end of the training.
 Only the Base Range Control Officer (BRCO)/Range Control Operations Officer (RCOO) may grant extensions. - Do not dig in wetlands.
 Wetlands include salt marshes, creeks, streams, ponds, and other wet low-lying areas.
-If you think you are in wetlands, go to higher ground before digging. - If you dig up any drums/metal items/UXO or other potentially hazardous waste material, stop and notify Environmental Management Division at 451-9385 and Blackburn at 451-3064/4449.
-If the item appears to be unexploded ordnance call Blackburn. - Do not dig tank traps, fighting holes, or other obstacles in Tactical Landing Zones (TLZ), Parachute Drop Zones (PDZ), or wildlife clearings/food plots. - No excavation or digging is authorized within the marked boundary of an archaeological site unless first coordinated with the Base Archaeologist, Base EMD at 451-7230. - Ensure roadblocks are kept under observation when being used during tactical exercises; emergency vehicles, Game Wardens/Conservation Law Enforcement Officers (CLEO), Range Inspectors, Environmental Field Personnel, and/or official observers may require access.
+If you think you are in wetlands, go to higher ground before digging. - If you dig up any drums/metal items/UXO or other potentially hazardous waste material, STOP and notify Blackburn at 451-3064/4449.
+If the item appears to be unexploded ordnance call Blackburn at 451-3064/4449. - Do not dig tank traps, fighting holes, or other obstacles in Tactical Landing Zones (TLZ), Parachute Drop Zones (PDZ), or wildlife clearings/food plots. - No excavation or digging is authorized within the marked boundary of an archaeological site unless first coordinated with the EMD Base Archaeologist at 451-7230.

+Ensure roadblocks are kept under observation when being used during tactical exercises; emergency vehicles, Game Wardens/Conservation Law Enforcement Officers (CLEO), Range Inspectors, Environmental Field Personnel, and/or official observers may require access.
 When not in use, remove them from the roads/tank trails.
 At no time will paved roads be blocked unless approved by Base/ISS/PMO/Base Ops/Range Control.